hmchou56/centra8/about.md

 novel research questions and disrupts many established IT solutions adopted for problems of local or national scope and homogeneous cyberinfrastructures whose IT stack components have a static nature with respect to their configuration and control.
-This projects pursues the rigorous understanding and solution of these scientific problems via international collaborations which bring out real-world contexts of transnational applications and create transnational cyberinfrastructure instances where researchers get practical insight.
+This project pursues the rigorous understanding and solution of these scientific problems via international collaborations which bring out real-world contexts of transnational applications and create transnational cyberinfrastructure instances where researchers get practical insight.

+# Mission

+CENTRA will

+ Harness software-defined technologies to address transnational societal needs in domains that include but are not limited to disaster management, environmental modeling and smart and connected communities.

+* Advance the science needed to design and use these technologies to build effective and efficient transnational IT systems
+* Train the next generation of students and innovators to work in trans-national setting through
+	* Convening experts in workshops to identify solutions to key problems.
+	* Providing students an immersive experience in collaborative, multidisciplinary teams that address the transnational problems (and provide them opportunities of entrepreneurial experiences).
+	* Facilitating the use and development of prototypes and testbeds to demonstrate solutions.

 # Advisory Board